The Law Office of Blerim Elmazi

 Common Causes of Wrongful Death Recognized by the Courts

-• Car accidents caused by reckless or impaired drivers
+• Car and truck crashes, whether caused by reckless driving, impaired operation, or mechanical failure.

-• Nursing home abuse or neglect leading to death
+• Nursing home abuse or neglect, where inadequate care leads to death.

 Steps to Take After Losing a Loved One to Wrongful Death in Texas